cappe987/cappe987.github.io/_posts/2021-08-02-bouncing-balls-X11.md

 title: "Bouncing balls simulation using X11"
 date: 2021-08-02
 tag: programming
-description: "A small project where I explore the X11 API in C"
+description: "A small project where I explore the X11 API in C."
 published: true
 ---